|

 eight-foot long tacked in place.
 After a helper plumbs the panel, nail

 the brace in place and add a second brace at the other end of the panel.
+2 Extending the wall.
+While a helper holds the next panel

 in position, use a 4-pound sledge to drive the panel into alignment with